Offset mortgages – what are they and who should choose one?

 How to decide if an offset mortgage is for you

-It can be difficult to decide which type of mortgage is best for you, especially as this is a long term financial commitment.
+It can be difficult to decide which type of mortgage is best for you, especially as this is a long-term financial commitment.
 You may wonder whether building a savings reserve to offset the interest on your mortgage is the best use of your capital - could you earn a greater return by investing this, perhaps?
-This needs to be considered carefully and it is often best to engage the help of an independent mortgage adviser who can source the best mortgage deals based on your income, loan to value ratio and other financial goals.
+This needs to be considered carefully, and it is often best to engage the help of an independent mortgage adviser who can source the best mortgage deals based on your income, loan-to-value ratio and other financial goals.

 Habito* is an online mortgage broker that gives mortgage customers access to a wide range of mortgage deals quickly and easily.
 The experts at Habito can help guide you through the various options until you find one that you are happy with.
 There is no charge for Habito's services as they are paid directly by the mortgage lender for placing your business.

 You can also use VouchedFor* to find a reputable mortgage adviser in your area who will search the mortgage market before presenting you with mortgage deals based on your personal circumstances.
-As a Money to the Masses reader, Vouched For will review your mortgage free of charge and the mortgage brokers are all 5 star rated.
+As a Money to the Masses reader, Vouchedfor will review your mortgage free of charge and the mortgage brokers are all 5-star rated.